 - Sample postdoc mentoring template for NSF grants

 - To request a letter of support for your grant, email OPA at email@example.com

 Salary for Postdocs

 Salaries for Postdoc Research Associates are determined by the hiring unit.
-There is no required minimum salary for postdocs at UIC above the minimum required for any full-time academic professional (12-month service at 100%), however OPA encourages hiring units to follow the minimum recommended salary for a postdoc with 0 years of experience, as determined by the Ruth L. Kirschstein National Research Service Award (NRSA) Stipend levels issued by the National Institutes of Health.
-For FY21, the minimum recommended salary for a postdoc is $53,760.
+There is no required minimum salary for postdocs at UIC above the minimum required for any full-time academic professional (12-month service at 100%), however OPA encourages hiring units to, at minimum, follow the salary scale as determined by the Ruth L. Kirschstein National Research Service Award (NRSA), issued by the National Institutes of Health.
+For FY23, the minimum recommended salary for a postdoc is $56,484.